Ep 75 – Longevity: The Retirement Problem No One Is Discussing

 • To offset inflation, you need to earn more on your money than the inflation rate that is eroding your purchasing power.

-• Want to help protect yourself from market losses?
+• Want to protect yourself from market losses?
 Then, you either need to not be in the market or work to insulate your portfolio through diversification strategies that are challenging for most people to leverage.

 • As far as taxes are concerned, the best way to tackle them would be to focus on building tax-free assets and stop the propensity to kick the “tax can” down the road.